-- FAA tower funding.
-Three years ago, the FAA proposed eliminating funding for contract Air Traffic Control towers (which included Sonoma County).
-Urge Congress to continue the \$144 million contract tower program. - Airport New Terminal Funding.
-As part of the FY 2018 funding for the FAA, Congress allocated an additional \$1 billion to the Airport Improvement Program As part of the FY 2019 appropriations bill, Congress is considering an additional \$500 to \$750 million in supplemental funding to the AIP. - Small Community Air Service Development Grants.
+- Protect the AIP Grant Program.
+Urge Congress to fully protect and increase the AIP funding levels, as this grant program helps finance critical safety, security and capacity projects at airports.
+The Airport has identified the need for \$45 million in capital needs over the next five years for completion of runway overlay and lighting upgrades, taxiway rehabilitations, airfield fencing, airfield geometry and FAA standards improvements, ramp rehabilitations, land acquisition, a new aircraft rescue and firefighting facility building, and terminal expansion (which does not include the construction of a new terminal).
+Congress has funded the AIP program at \$3.35 billion for the last few years, which is well short of the FAA estimates for AIP eligible projects; - FAA tower funding.
+Urge Congress to continue fully fund the FAA contract tower program, which impacts funding that includes Sonoma County Airport; - Small Community Air Service Development Grants.
 The Airport has been awarded two small community air service development grants to assist in our efforts to attract new commercial air service.
-We believe it is highly likely that the Airport will need to submit grant applications in the future. - Protect the Public Interest in Air Traffic Control.
-Previous reauthorization proposals in the legislature proposed to separate the Air Traffic Organization from the FAA and create a not-for-profit corporation to operate and modernize the Air Traffic Control system.
-Any new system should guarantee a voice for public interest. - Technology and Education in Support of Service.
+The Airport will be submitting grant applications in the future; - Protect the Public Interest in Air Traffic Control.
+Previous reauthorization proposals in the legislature proposed to separate the Air Traffic Organization from the FAA and create a notfor-profit corporation to operate and modernize the Air Traffic Control system.
+Any new system should guarantee a voice for public interest; - Due to increasing demand by Airport tenants, assist in efforts to obtain customs reimbursable program implementation at the Airports; and - Technology and Education in Support of Service.
 Funding to modernize TPW across the Department with technology-enabled infrastructure to improve transportation safety and mobility, and constituent service and awareness.
 Enhanced wireless communication will allow the processing and sharing of information to prevent vehicle collisions, keep traffic moving, and reduce environmental impacts.
 Examples could include coordinating traffic signals, signal priority for transit lanes, electronic information signs and variable speed limit signs, and distribution of real-time traffic data to websites, social media, mobile applications, and local news media outlets.
-Better connected infrastructure will allow for better data collection and analytics, leading to improved traffic flow, road improvements, and overall service delivery.
+Better-connected infrastructure will allow for better data collection and analytics, leading to improved traffic flow, road improvements, and overall service delivery.

-F17.
+F19.
 Federal Tax Credits: Solar and Energy Efficiency

 The speed and scale of renewable generation and energy efficiency deployment continue to lack the magnitude required to mitigate the impacts of fossil fuel generated emissions.
-The fossil fuel industry still benefits from system wide economic advantages not shared by renewable generation and the "nega-watts" of energy efficiency.
+The fossil fuel industry still benefits from system wide economic advantages not shared by renewable generation and the "mega-watts" of energy efficiency.

 The Federal solar tax credit was extended in December 2015 and the Consolidated Appropriations Act of 2016 included a five-year extension of the 30% solar ITC through the end of 2019, followed by a two-year phase-out of the credit before it expires at the end of 2021.
-The Bipartisan Budget Act of 2018 (BBA) included an extension of the Residential Energy Efficiency tax credit, two-year phase-down before expiration at the end of 2021.
-Congress may act before the end of next year to extend the 30% rate beyond 2019.
+The Bipartisan Budget Act of 2018

+(BBA) included an extension of the Residential Energy Efficiency tax credit, two-year phase-down before expiration at the end of 2021.
+Congress may act before the end of next year to extend each of these tax credits before the end of 2021.
 Maintenance and expansion of that tax credit along with reinstatement of energy efficiency tax credits will support job growth and work force expansion in these areas, elevate the priority of taking action for taxpayers, and balance the support of the federal government across competing industries.